Updated: Published:

 First created roughly 3,500 years ago in Egypt and Mesopotamia, glass bead making techniques have become more and more complex.

-Glass beads are usually categorized by the method used to manipulate the glass – wound beads, drawn beads, and moulded beads.
+Glass beads are usually categorised by the method used to manipulate the glass – wound beads, drawn beads, and moulded beads.
 Ancient glassmakers mainly employed the first two forms where a glassmaker sat in front of a heat source and with the molten glass and either wound it around or drew it across a metal rod.
 Glass was also initially made from a simple formula utilising only three components; sand quartz, soda ash and limestone.

 As product techniques evolved, a fusion or moulded technique was introduced by the Europeans.